folarinmartins/vscode-scratch-pad/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+Before submitting your pull request, please make sure your changes are consistent with the project's coding style and that all tests pass.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-If you encounter any problems or have any suggestions, please [open an issue](https://github.com/yourusername/vscode-scratchpad/issues) on our GitHub repository.
+If you encounter any problems or have any suggestions for improvements, please [open an issue](https://github.com/folarinmartins/vscode-scratchpad-extension/issues) on our GitHub repository.

 ---